Joako360/osm2city/doc/manual/parameters.rst

 OWBB_PLACE_RADIUS_FACTOR_TOWN                   Number     1.
 Ditto for ``place=town``.
 OWBB_PLACE_TILE_BORDER_EXTENSION                Integer    10000     Extension of the perimeter (tile borders) to read place information from, as
                                                                      e.g. a city might extend across til border areas.
+OWBB_PLACE_CHECK_DENSITY                        Boolean    False     Should only be used if majority of all buildings are mapped in OSM.
+                                                                     Otherwise settlement type will be downgraded e.g. in areas based on BTG etc.
+                                                                     Mostly for testing purposes and prrof of concept.
 OWBB_PLACE_SANITY_DENSITY                       Number     0.15      Make sure that settlement type dense is assigned, if the density of a building
                                                                      zone is larger than a given ratio and the settlement type is rural or periphery.
 The density is calculated as the total of